Tanah Merah Ferry Terminal murder: Investigations and Ahmad's arrest

 The officers of the Singapore Police Force classified the case of Maimunah's death as murder, and they investigated the case.
 Shortly after, the police found a potential suspect, as at the time of Maimunah's murder, one of the four cleaners under Maimunah was absent from work and uncontactable since the day Maimunah was last seen alive.
 The cleaner was 23-year-old Ahmad Muin Yaacob, a Malaysian who came from Kelantan to Singapore since October 2016 on a temporary work permit.
 According to the cleaners, Ahmad was said to have been retrenched from work and had to return to Malaysia, and he was stressed as he was in dire need for money to afford his wedding expenses.

 The police found that at 1pm, less than an hour after Maimunah was last seen alive, Ahmad had left for Malaysia via the Woodlands Checkpoint.
-They contacted the Polis Diraja Malaysia (or the Royal Malaysia Police) for their assistance to arrest Ahmad and issued a warrant of arrest to capture Ahmad outside Singapore's jurisdiction.
+They contacted their Malaysian counterparts, Royal Malaysia Police for their assistance to arrest Ahmad and issued a warrant of arrest to capture Ahmad outside Singapore's jurisdiction.
 The Malaysian police investigated and managed to trace Ahmad's whereabouts.
-On 18 December 2016, Ahmad was arrested at his hometown at Pasih Puteh, Kelantan, Malaysia.
+On 18 December 2016, Ahmad was arrested at his hometown in Pasir Puteh, Kelantan, Malaysia.
 He was handed over to the Singaporean police officers at Kuala Lumpur International Airport the next day and sent back to Singapore.
 Sekher Warrier, senior assistant commissioner of the Singapore Police Force, thanked their Malaysian counterparts for their assistance in arresting Ahmad and bringing him to justice, showing a testament to the long years of cooperation between both countries.

 Two days after his arrival, on 21 December 2016, Ahmad was officially charged with murder at the State Courts of Singapore, and remanded for police investigations.
 Ahmad reportedly asked if he can be spared from the death penalty should he cooperate fully with the authorities.
 The district judge John Ng, however, replied this was not up to him to decide, and he added that counsel would be assigned to him by the state.